adityacodepublic/adityacodepublic/README.md

 - 👋 Hi, I’m @adityacodepublic
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning flutter
+- 🌱 I’m currently learning Web Development & trying out new things
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me at email website0wordpress@gmail.com